Study Abroad in Aix-en-Provence

 While every course is unique, students can expect testing methods similar to those they have already experienced: research papers, exploratory essays and both multiple-choice and written exams.
 Classroom attendance is required, along with completion of homework assignments and successful performance on midterm and final exams.

-Students study French theatre with Prof Muriel Cros
+Students study French Theatre with Professor Muriel Cros

 Accreditation and Oversight